mgsisk/remark-lint-config/CONTRIBUTING.md

 Contributions are always welcome.
 Please read the [code of conduct][] before you begin.

+## [Discussions][]

+Discussions are for general questions and open-ended discourse related to this project.
+Before starting a discussion, please check the [support resources][] to make sure this is the best place to get an answer or receive feedback.
+Consider submitting an issue if you have a specific topic you'd like to discuss.

 ## [Issues][]

-Issues are for discussing specific topics, organizing them with labels, assigning them to a contributor, and grouping them into milestones to help drive development.
+Issues are for discussing specific topics, organizing them with labels, assigning them to a contributor, and grouping them into projects and milestones to help drive development.
 Before submitting an issue, please search existing issues to see if someone has already submitted your issue.
 This doesn't always work, and it's ok to submit a duplicate issue, but a quick search could save everyone some time.

 **If you believe submitting your issue publicly presents a security risk, please read the [security policy][] for information on how to report security